 Roots and other veg: New potatoes, Potato, Onion, Spring onion, asparagus, Peas, Radish, Broad Beans.

 Meat: Beef, Chicken, Pork, Lamb, Spring lamb.

 Exotics: Grapefruit, Pomegranate, Nectarine.

-Stock removed from silage fields and fertiliser is spread to allow six weeks growth before cutting.
+Stock is removed from silage fields and fertiliser is spread to allow six weeks of growth before cutting.
 Clean out all livestock buildings.